Who we are

-Uganda Harm Reduction Network (UHRN) is a Community Based Organization, established in 2011, Reg No. WCBO/1253/11, found by a former drug user to provide a national platform and reduce the health, social and economic harms associated with “drug use”.
-We further seek to develop an enabling environment for the implementation and expansion of human right interventions for Drug Users(IDUs, Sex Workers using drugs and Youths) in Uganda in partnerships with other stakeholders as we strive for victory.
+Uganda Harm Reduction Network (UHRN) is a Community Based Organisation, established in 2011, Reg No. WCBO/1253/11, found by former drug users, to provide a national platform and reduce the health, social and economic harms associated with “drug use”.
+We seek to develop a supportive environment for the implementation and expansion of harm reduction programmes for Drug Users( sex workers, youth and IDUs) in partnerships with other stakeholders as we strive for victory in Uganda.

-The vision of the UHRN is the creation of a safe and secure Ugandan society that reorganizes and protects the health, social, economic and human rights of drug users”.
+The vision of UHRN is the creation of a safe and secure Ugandan society that reorganizes and protects the health, social, economic and human rights of drug users”.

 To reduce the health, social and economic harms associated with drug use to develop an enabling environment for the implementation and expansion of human right interventions for drug users in Uganda.

 - Promote access to comprehensive care and support services such as; TB and cancer screening, psychosocial support, HIV, SRHR, Hepatitis B, C treatment and how to deal with issues of overdose, unsafe injecting practices and trafficking.

 - Organize and build the capacity of drug users to take responsibility of their health, social and economic well being through economic empowerment and functional adult literacy programmes.

 - Build partnership, synergy and develop leadership capacity of drug users to take charge of their programmes.